ocariq/.github/profile/README.md

 > **Advancing Operations Control.**

-Ocariq develops open, vendor-neutral architectures, specifications and reference implementations for operational coordination.
+Ocariq develops open, vendor-neutral architectures, specifications and reference implementations for **Operations Control**.

+Our mission is to establish a common architectural foundation for coordinating Business Operations across heterogeneous operational domains.

 ## Ecosystem